 Sales of my domains are the same now as they have been in previous years, but lately, I have been much more eager to sell them than I used to be.
 In the past, I would hold out for what I thought a domain was worth, but now if I get a decent offer I usually just take it.
 I only get one offer ever on most of my domains, so when I have an actual buyer who wants the domain I try to work something out with them.
 Especially considering now due to the digital transformation age, many more businesses and companies are trying to find their perfect domain, which is why services like this domain name generator exist because many are taken or parked already.

 Here are some reasons why I am eager to sell my domains:

-1. Internet users in general are switching away from websites (which use domains) and instead using mobile apps, Facebook apps, and Twitter hashtags, which means 5-10 years from now domains might have a lot less value.
+1. Internet users, in general, are switching away from websites (which use domains) and instead of using mobile apps, Facebook apps, and Twitter hashtags, which means 5-10 years from now domains might have a lot less value.
 So far it has not made much of a difference in domain values because most companies still get a domain in addition to all these other types of media, but that could easily change over time.

 3. My domain parking income went up by 500% when I switched to InternetTraffic.com, as compared to all the other parking companies I have tried, but I worry that if for some reason InternetTraffic.com ever loses whatever wholesale deal makes them so special, my parking income would go back down to what it used to be.

 4. There is always the risk that I will get sued over a domain, and I don’t want to have to deal with that.
 I have never had this happen, but it does happen a lot in the domain industry.

 5. If I hold each domain for the next 10 years to try to get the absolute best price for each one, I will spend a lot of money on annual domain registration fees, so I am best off trying to reduce the number of domains by selling them when I can.